-Trying out my new Murata GR-2B, Guitar Rest.
-I’ve always hated the ergoplay supports because I think suction-cups are a ridiculous thing to use in a concert situation.
+A review of the Murata GR-2B, Guitar Rest.
+Clamps instead of suction cups make a ton of sense.
 Violinist’s have been using clamps for chin-rests for decades but the guitar world is just catching on now.